 Le mois de la nutrition : des changements simples pour une alimentation saine

-Nutrition Month is an important time to raise awareness about the importance of healthy eating and maintaining an active lifestyle.
-A healthy, balanced diet is an essential part of a healthy life, but for many people it can seem daunting or complicated.
-In this article, we'll walk you through some simple changes you can make to your diet to make it healthier and more balanced.
+Nutrition Month is an important time to raise public awareness about the importance of eating healthily and maintaining an active lifestyle.
+A healthy and balanced diet is an essential part of a healthy life, but for many people, it can seem intimidating or complicated.
+In this article, we will introduce you to some simple changes you can make to your diet to make it healthier and more balanced.

 1. Add vegetables and fruits to every meal

-Vegetables and fruits are important sources of nutrients, including vitamins, minerals and fiber.
-Try adding vegetables and fruits to every meal to boost your nutrient intake.
-For example, you can add vegetables to your morning eggs, or fruit for dessert after dinner.
+Vegetables and fruits are important sources of nutrients, including vitamins, minerals, and fiber.
+Try to add vegetables and fruits to every meal to increase your nutrient intake.
+For example, you can add vegetables to your morning eggs or have fruit for dessert after dinner.

 1. Reduce your sugar intake

-Sugar is present in many processed foods, such as sugary drinks, breakfast cereals and pastries.
-Reduce your sugar intake by opting for healthier alternatives like fruit, natural yogurt, or nuts and seeds.
-A tip (which also applies to the next point): before putting certain items in your grocery cart, you can look at the nutritional values and see if there is a less sugary option available.
+Sugar is present in many processed foods, such as sugary drinks, breakfast cereals, and pastries.
+Reduce your sugar intake by choosing healthier alternatives like fruit, natural yogurts, or nuts and seeds.
+A tip (which also applies to the next point): before adding certain items to your grocery cart, you can check the nutritional values to see if a less sugary option is available.

 1. Limit your salt intake